-Assessment Methodologies Competencies / Description Qualification Results Seminar A16 A23 A24 B2 B3 Student work in these sessions is evaluated by correcting individual or group tokens, 30 B4 B7 C3 and student participation in debates and issues raised in the classroom.
-Attendance at all sessions in the computer lab and conducting all activities connected with these practices is mandatory.
-Mixed A16 A21 A24 A25 B3 Final exam includes multiple choice questions, short answer and essay.
-It will be held 40 objective/subjective B6 C4 C5 C6 C7 C8 in the official call in February and in the second chance in July. test Supervised projects A16 A18 A21 A23 Evaluation is carried out taking into account the following aspects: 30 A24 A28 B2 B3 B5 C5 - Participation and critical thinking demonstrated by students throughout the debates C6 raised in the classroom. - Capacity for synthesis, reasoning, etc reflected in the papers presented orally and / or written.
+Assessment Methodologies Methodologies Competencies / Description Qualification Results Seminar A16 A23 A24 B2 B3 Student work in these sessions is evaluated by correcting individual or group tokens, 30 B4 B7 C3 and student participation in debates and issues raised in the classroom.
+The completion of all activities related to the information research in bibliographic databases is mandatory.
+Mixed A16 A21 A24 A25 B3 This exam includes multiple choice questions, short answer and essay.
+40 objective/subjective B6 C4 C5 C6 C7 C8 test Supervised projects A16 A18 A21 A23 Evaluation is carried out taking into account the following aspects: 30 A24 A28 B2 B3 B5 C5 - Participation and critical thinking demonstrated by students throughout the debates C6 raised in the classroom. - Capacity for synthesis, reasoning, etc reflected in the papers presented orally and / or written.